 |Continuous independent study||3|

-Familiarity should be acquired independently and spontaneously.
-Independently means: You should not read a philosophical work only because someone asked you.
+Familiarity should be acquired independently.
+You should not read a philosophical work because someone asked you.
 The incentive of others is important, but the main initiative and motivation must be personal.
 This is why everyone should acquire familiarity in their own pace.
 A time frame from five to ten years has nothing objectionable.

 Nowadays, the best training is provided by an academic study, although the word study is misleading.
-To say «I have studied philosophy» should mean in fact «I have been trained to study philosophy».
-You cannot say you «studied» Plato's philosophy if during a seminar you were given extracts from the Republic to read within a few weeks.
-But you can say that through the seminar you were trained with the tools for a critical study of Plato.
+To say “I have studied philosophy” means in fact “I have been trained to study philosophy”.
+You cannot say you “studied” Plato’s philosophy if during a seminar you were given extracts of Phaedrus to read within a few weeks.
+But you can say that through the seminar you were shown some tools for a critical study.
 You are not yet studying, you are simply learning to study.
-A time frame from five to ten years would be reasonable for a good training.
+A time frame of another five to ten years would be reasonable for a good training.

 The study is a continuous and independent approach to philosophical thinking.
 It includes your critical reading of philosophical works as well as your own philosophical thinking.
 Ideally, the study should be pursued privately, and you should have the opportunity to discuss the fruits of your study with others.
 While many choose to pursue an academic career after training, the constraints of the academic setting are not necessarily conducive to a free and independent study.

 Philosophical leisure cannot be understood as the privilege of a social group.
-It is not your class that can provide leisure, but only the degree of your commitment.
-You can be the world's richest person and have «no time» for philosophy.
-Yet true commitment will always find time.
+It is not your social class that will provide leisure, but only your commitment.
+You can be the world’s richest person and have “no time” for philosophy.
+Yet true commitment will find its time.
 Commitment is the very art of finding time.